Les Roches hotel management school: Bulle campus

-The three-year degree section of the Bachelor of Science in Hospitality Management with a specialization in International Hospitality Management takes place on the Bulle Campus.
-The library has over 10,000 books and professional journals, thousands of CDs and DVDs and students can also access more than 15,000 on-line journals and publications.
+The three-year degree section of the Bachelor of Science in Hospitality Management with a specialization in International Hospitality Management took place on the Bulle Campus.
+The library had over 10,000 books and professional journals, thousands of CDs and DVDs and students can also access more than 15,000 on-line journals and publications.
 Bulle campus facilities include a catered restaurant, student lounge, and students have access to a fitness center through a school sponsored membership.